FOR IMMEDIATE RELEASE

 How did someone so young accomplish so much so quickly?

-Ryan’s love of flying brought him to Epic Flight Academy where he was awarded a $30,000 flight training scholarship in November 2017 while still a junior in high school.
+Ryan’s love of flying brought him to Epic Flight Academy.
+Epic awarded him a $30,000 flight training scholarship in November 2017 while still a junior in high school.
 He had just turned 16, the minimum age required by the FAA for a student pilot to solo.
 Ryan made his first solo flight the following month and earned his Private Pilot wings in February 2018.
 He went on to earn his Instrument Rating in October 2018.
 The next step on the pilot checklist is the Commercial Pilot License, which Ryan earned on Sunday.

 Ryan’s interests include developing cleaner and faster aircraft that use biofuel and solar.
 Although he attended the aerospace academy at Atlantic, he frequently engaged with the environmental academy there and became even more aware of human impact on the environment.